Saudi money supply, loan data show economy slowing

 The government has until recent weeks been able to keep the economy growing strongly by boosting Saudi oil output; the October data suggest this strategy may have reached its limits.

-Facing a budget deficit of over $100 billion this year, Saudi finance officials have said they are trimming spending in some areas to economise, and the cut-backs have started to crimp money supply.
+Facing a budget deficit of over $100 billion this year, Saudi finance officials have said they are trimming spending in some areas to economize, and the cut-backs have started to crimp money supply.

 "There have been hints of the government introducing a fiscal squeeze, and the data point to the impact of this," said Jason Tuvey, Middle East economist at London-based Capital Economics.